dani84bs/AnnotationSync.koplugin/README.md

 ## Details
 AnnotationSync stores its files directly in the selected cloud storage directory, so you may want to create a new directory dedicated to AnnotationSync.
-The sync files are named according to a hash of the document being synced, so it will look something like this:
+By using the default settings (i.e. "Use filename instead of hash" unchecked) the sync files are named according to a hash of the document being synced, so it will look something like this:

 ```